AG7GN/networking/hamwan-arden-home-README.md

 ### Configure ER-X Router - Part 2

 We'll add to the DNS server configuration to enable name resolution of AREDN devices and we'll enable masquerade NAT on the AREDN LAN interface.
-Enabling masquerade NAT will give the AREDN router the illusion that the packets are coming from a device on it's own LAN when in reality they are coming from your home network.
+Enabling masquerade NAT will give the AREDN router the illusion that the packets are coming from a device on it's own LAN when in reality they are coming from a device on your home network.
 The NAT feature plus AREDN name resolution will allow any of your home LAN devices to access any AREDN devices by name.

 Remember those numbers you wrote down in the [Configure AREDN Router - Part 1](#configure-aredn-router---part-1)?
 You're going to use those now.
 I'll use my numbers as an example in this part of the procedure.
 Your numbers will be different - __*DO NOT*__ use my numbers in your configuration!
 It will not work.